19hours/sg-statutes/Acts/Architects Act.md

 15\.—(1) Subject to this section, the following persons shall, on payment of the prescribed fee, be entitled to registration under this Act:

-(a) any person holding the Degree of Bachelor of Architecture from the National University of Singapore or the University of Singapore;
+(a) any person holding —

+(i) the Degree of Bachelor of Architecture from the National University of Singapore or the University of Singapore; or

+(ii) the Degree of Masters of Architecture from the National University of Singapore or the Singapore University of Technology and Design;

+[Act 20 of 2017 wef 06/10/2017]

 (b) any person holding any other degree, diploma or qualification which the Minister may, after consultation with the Board and by notification in theGazette, approve for the purpose of entitling the holder thereof to be registered under this Act; or

 [28/2005 wef 01/12/2005]

-(c) any person who satisfies the Board that he is otherwise qualified by having proper and recognised training in architecture and who passes such examinations as may be required by the Board.
+(c) any person who satisfies the Board that he is otherwise qualified by having proper and recognised training in architecture and who passes such oral or written examinations as may be prescribed.

+[Act 20 of 2017 wef 06/10/2017]

 (2) No person shall be entitled to registration under subsection (1)(a), (b) or (c) unless he satisfies the Board as to any of the following: